Seraaron/agora/srd/Challenging Principles.md

 There are two main philosophies of approach to designing challenges for players to overcome: **[[#Static Challenges]]** and **[[#Scaling Challenges]]**.

-#important These two approaches are _not mutually exclusive_.
+❗ These two approaches are _not mutually exclusive_.

 #### Static Challenges